Posted By: Kaplan Schweser

 You’ve decided to become a certified Financial Risk Manager (FRM®).
 That’s great!
 Offered by the Global Association of Risk Professionals™ (GARP®), this designation sets you apart in the global marketplace and prepares you for a career as a credit risk manager, market risk manager, regulatory risk manager, operational risk manager, or a related position.

-To earn this designation, you will need to take two FRM exams: Part I and Part II.
-Both are offered in May and November, and both are multiple-choice format.
+To earn this designation, you will need to take Part I and Part II of the FRM exams.
+Both levels are multiple choice, and both are offered in May and November.** However, due to the COVID-19 virus, the May 2020 FRM exam has been postponed to October 24, 2020**.
 The cost ranges from $750 to $1,050 for each part, based on when you register.
 Of those who took Part I and Part II between 2010–2017, the average pass rate was 46% for Part I and 57% for Part II.
 Here are 5 tips to help you join the ranks of Certified FRMs.
+(If you’re short on time, watch the video by clicking the image below.)

 Part 1 of the FRM exam consists of 100 questions that focus on four topics, weighted as follows: